algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/research/research_document.md

 ## His/her field

 Their field is to build real-time 3D creation tools.
-HARFANG®3D is divided into 2 parts, HARFANG®3D Studio mainly used by designers and HARFANG®3D Framework mainly used by developers.
+HARFANG®3D is divided into 2 parts, HARFANG®3D Studio mainly used by designers and HARFANG®3D Framework mainly used by developers and.

 ## Competition

 HARFANG®3D is in competition with Unity, Unreal Engine and GameMaker Studio.
 These are the three bigger video game engine in the world.

-## Your sources
+## Our sources

 [HARFANG®3D](https://www.harfang3d.com/en_US/)
 Github repository for the [HARFANG®3D X ALGOSUP](https://github.com/harfang3d/algosup-binding-project) project.